 This study will evaluate the safety and feasibility of treatment involving a single infusion of donor-derived regulatory dendritic cells (DCreg) in first time, living donor renal transplant recipients.
 DCreg will be prepared from monocytes obtained by leukapheresis from prospective (non-mobilized) living kidney donors and infused into the respective recipients 7 days before renal transplantation.
 This study will enroll 28 subjects (14 recipients, 14 donors).
 The duration of follow-up will be: * 1 week following the leukapheresis procedure for donors and * 2 years following their DCreg infusion for kidney recipients.

-Allogeneic Regulatory Dendritic Cell (DCreg) Renal Study
+Allogeneic Regulatory Dendritic Cell (DCreg) Therapy in Live-Donor Renal Transplant Recipients

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.